dstrack/Document-AI-Scanner/README.md

 ## Getting Started
 Install the file Document AI Scanner App.sql as an APEX application in your Oracle Autonomous database.
 Also install the supporting objects in the installation process.
+There is decent documentation https://github.com/dstrack/Document-AI-Scanner/blob/main/docs/Document%20AI%20Scanner%20App%20-%20Application%20Guide.pdf
 Follow the detailed installation instructions in the "Document AI Scanner App - Application Guide.pdf" to enable the connections to the REST-API and the object store.

+The app uses the standard model of the AI service at the API endpoint: https://document.aiservice.eu-frankfurt-1.oci.oraclecloud.com/20221109/processorJobs

+In the app there is a configuration page with all parameters.
+When installing the supporting objects, the SQL skips are installed from the repo.
+In the file Document_Scan_Ai_Field_Alias_DEU.sql you will find the German field aliases for the supported key-value pairs.

 ## Contributing
 Contributions are welcome!
 Please read our contributing guidelines before getting started.